Classical benchmarking for microwave quantum illumination: Introduction

-Regardless of the procedure considered for the classical benchmark, limitations on detectors also pose problems for realistic implementation of coherent state illumination.
-Irrespective of how the source is generated and transmitted, a quantum detector would have to be used in order the receive the returning signals at such low energies since homodyne detection does not work; a quantum detector design is required such that even if the input is coherent (classical), the radar system is still in fact quantum.
+Regardless of the classical benchmarking procedure considered, limitations on detectors pose problems for realistic implementation of coherent state illumination.
+Irrespective of how the source is generated and transmitted, use of a quantum detector is needed in order to receive such low-energy returning signals since homodyne detection does not work; a quantum detector design is required such that even if the input is coherent (classical), the radar system, as a whole, is still in fact quantum.

-This paper outlines what is the true classical benchmark for microwave QI for room temperature applications, based on the fact that these techniques are, so far, the only known tools of generating an optimal classical source at the microwave.
-Sec.~\ref{sec:protocol} outlines two protocols for microwave QI using coherent states: the first, for a source generated with amplification; the second, we propose, based on the output of a room temperature maser followed by heavy cryogenic attenuation.
+This paper outlines a true classical benchmark for microwave QI for room temperature applications, based on the fact that these techniques are, so far, the only known tools of generating an optimal classical source at the microwave.
+Sec.~\ref{sec:protocol} outlines two protocols for microwave QI using coherent states: the first, for a source generated with amplification; the second, proposed by this work, based on the output of a room temperature maser followed by heavy cryogenic attenuation.
 The tools of quantum hypothesis testing (QHT) are used in Secs.~\ref{sec:symmetric} and~\ref{sec:asymmetric} where formulae for the quantum Chernoff bound (QCB) and quantum relative entropy (QRE) are given, under symmetric and asymmetric considerations, respectively, yielding new error bounds for the microwave classical benchmark.
 In Sec.~\ref{sec:homodyne}, a protocol involving homodyne detection of the returning signal is considered with the resulting receiver operating characteristic (ROC) computed.
-In all cases we compare results for these new classical benchmarks to the traditional one applicable only in the optical regime, constrained such that the total energy by which the target is irradiated is maintained.
+In all cases the results for these new classical benchmarks are compared to the traditional one applicable only in the optical regime, constrained such that the total energy by which the target is irradiated is maintained.
+Up to here, this work's analyses are confined to regimes whereby the simultaneous study and comparison of classical benchmarks (1), (2) and (3) are possible.
+The sheer magnitude of the noise introduced by procedure (1) render the signal energy per mode so large that any quantum advantage would be diminished owing to the fact that the two-mode, signal-idler, entanglement correlations enabling the QI advantage becomes irrelevant at high brightness.
+Thus, in Sec.~\ref{sec:analysis} the results of Sec.~\ref{sec:classbench} are studied as the classical benchmark and compared to the performance of a two-mode squeezed vacuum (TMSV) source for entanglement-based QI, within the regime where such a protocol may be applied.